calacuda/mycroft-app-launcher/README.md

 1. Add online settigns update function.
 (This functionality is already in mycroft so it will be easy.)
-2. Fix audio controller.
-(I'll probably rename it or something)
+2. Fix audio controller and chat client.
+(I'll probably rename them or something)
 3. Add more phrases for the intent parser. (recuring iterative process)